chiasmod0n/chiasmodon/README.md

 # Chiasmodon
 [![asciicast](https://asciinema.org/a/W3jCmEetvRT6JjrBVDyKtSfbg.svg)](https://asciinema.org/a/W3jCmEetvRT6JjrBVDyKtSfbg)

-Chiasmodon is an OSINT (Open Source Intelligence) tool designed to assist in the process of gathering information about a target domain.
+Chiasmodon is an OSINT (Open Source Intelligence) tool designed to assist in the process of gathering information about target domain.
 Its primary functionality revolves around searching for domain-related data, including domain emails, domain credentials (usernames and passwords), CIDRs (Classless Inter-Domain Routing), ASNs (Autonomous System Numbers), and subdomains. the tool allows users to search by domain, CIDR, ASN, email, username, password, or Google Play application ID.